AmineElkhalidy/AmineElkhalidy/README.md

 ![](https://komarev.com/ghpvc/?username=AmineElkhalidy&color=blueviolet&style=for-the-badge)

-Hi 👋, I am **Amine Elkhalidy**, a **FrontEnd web developer** with almost two years of professional experience through freelancing on popular freelancing platforms as *Upwork, Freelancer, Fiver, etc...*

-I am interested in **web technologies** and I really *enjoy* when it comes to learn something new, like a new *language, library or framework...*
-I am seeking to take my skills to the next level by working on *real world projects*.
+- Hi 👋, I am **Amine Elkhalidy**
+  - ‍💻 I am a Front End developer.
+  - 🌱 I work as a freelancer on Upwork for half year.
+  - 📄 About 2 years of professional experience through freelancing.
+  - ❤️ Interested in web technologies, mainly React.js.

 - 👨‍💻 All of my projects are available at: [amineelkhalidy.vercel.app](https://amineelkhalidy.vercel.app)
 > I am opened to freelancing or working remotly opportunities...